udaylunawat/Automatic-License-Plate-Recognition/README.md

 # Automatic-License-Plate-Recognition

-The project developed using TensorFlow to detect the License Plate from a car and uses the Tesseract Engine to recognize the charactes from the detected plate.
+The project developed using TensorFlow to detect the License Plates (specifically trained on Indian car dataset) from a car and uses the Tesseract Engine to recognize the charactes from the detected plate.

 Software Packages Needed
 - Anaconda 3 (Tool comes with most of the required python packages along with python3)